 Further subject specialism is provided by United Learning's subject advisors.
 These advisors are subject experts who help teachers link the subject discipline to our pupil's daily experience in the classroom.
 Subject advisors meet regularly with Heads of Department accross United Learning and provide curriculum resources to support the implementation of the subject curriculum.

-As a mastery curriculum, our students study fewer topics in greater depth, with the exception that we don't move on to the next topic until all pupils have a secure understanding of the current topic.
+As a mastery curriculum, our exception is that we do not move on to the next topic until all pupils have a secure understanding of the current topic.
 A 3-year Key Stage 3 provides pupils with the time and space to gain this secure understanding.
 In our lessons we expect to see all pupils grappling with the same challenging content, with teachers providing additional support for pupils who need it.
-Rather than moving on to new content, our higher attainers produce work of greater depth anf flair.
+Rather than moving on to new content, our learners produce work of greater depth anf flair.